 We understand that many situations that require support are stressful, high-pressure, time- sensitive, costly, and intense.
 That said, we take any abuse of our Success Engineers very seriously.
-We will take immediate action against anyone who uses aggressive or harsh language, threatens, demeans, or otherwise behaves unprofessionally towards our team.
+We will take immediate action against anyone who uses aggressive or harsh language, threatens, demeans, or behaves unprofessionally towards our team.

-Element8 support uses a two-category classification system for every ticket that is submitted: Problem and Consultative.
+Element8 support uses a two-category classification system for every ticket submitted:

-Problem: This classification covers reported issues that represent an actual problem with the functionality of the software.
-Examples being:
+Problem: This classification covers reported issues that represent an actual problem with the software’s functionality.

-Consultative: Items that fall under this classification is more commonly understood as “how-to” kinds of questions.
+Consultative: Items that fall under this classification are commonly understood as “how-to” questions.

 This classification system is one of the things used to determine the prioritisation of submitted support tickets.
-The main goal of Element8 support is to provide prompt, high- quality support to customers who are experiencing severe problems with their installations.
+The main goal of Element8 support is to provide prompt, high- quality support to customers experiencing severe problems with their installations.
 For this reason, Problem issues are prioritised and handled in an order determined by the level of a support plan that covers the installation in question.